Tasonovs/BlazorSalesApp/README.md

 ### Installation

-1. Create `BlazorSalesApp.Infrastructure\appsettings.migration.Development.json` and `BlazorSalesApp.Api\appsettings.Development.json` with the same content and connection string to database
+1. Create `BlazorSalesApp.Infrastructure\appsettings.migration.Development.json` and `BlazorSalesApp.Api\appsettings.Development.json` with the same content and connection string to a database
    ```json
     {
         "ConnectionStrings": {